orchardtree/intro-the-shell-ide/README.md

 In order to try to help build your instinct for understanding the concepts, we'll often "over-explain" or make a sentence seem ridiculously long.
-We're doing this intentionally in order to try to help you build an intuition about the actors in this story.
+We're doing this to help you build your developer intuition.

 Also, to help keep terminology from getting in the way, we involve genies.
 We admit, this is a whimsical approach but assure you no genies were harmed in the production of this lesson.

+You're leveling up.
 Be patient with yourself as you learn this material.

 ### Terminal Programs